Pennsylvania Route 183: Berks County

 The roadway passes commercial establishments before coming to a bridge over Norfolk Southern's Reading Line, at which point it enters residential areas.
 PA 183 comes to an interchange with the PA 12 freeway (Warren Street Bypass), with local streets providing access to PA 12 at right-in/right-out ramps.
 Here, the roadway narrows to two lanes.
 A short distance later, the route enters Bern Township and becomes Bernville Road, passing through a golf course before heading past a mix of homes and businesses in Greenfield Manor.
 The road passes to the south of Reading Regional Airport, gaining a center left-turn lane before heading past industrial parks and to the northwest of Penn State Health St. Joseph hospital.
 PA 183 widens into a four-lane divided highway as it comes to an interchange with the US 222 freeway.

-Past the US 222 interchange, the route narrows back into a two-lane undivided road and passes businesses and homes in the community of Leinbachs.
+Past the US 222 interchange, the route narrows back into a two-lane undivided road and passes businesses and homes in Leinbachs.
 Farther northwest, the roadway heads into a mix of farmland and woodland with development.
 PA 183 heads west and crosses into Penn Township, continuing through more rural areas with some homes.
 The route passes through Pleasant Valley and heads to the north of Blue Marsh Lake along the Tulpehocken Creek, curving to the northwest.
 The road continues through wooded areas and fields with some residences as it continues along the northeastern side of the lake.
 Past Blue Marsh Lake, PA 183 enters the borough of Bernville and passes to the west of residential and commercial development in the town.
 The road leaves Bernville, at which point it briefly passes through Jefferson Township and Penn Township again before crossing Northkill Creek back into Jefferson Township.
 The route passes through agricultural areas with some trees and development, curving to the north.

 PA 183 enters Upper Tulpehocken Township and heads northwest again through more rural areas of farms and woods as an unnamed road.
-Farther northwest, the roadway passes northeast of the community of Strausstown, at which point it crosses Old Route 22.
+Farther northwest, the roadway passes northeast of Strausstown, at which point it crosses Old Route 22.
 Past this intersection, the route comes to an interchange with I-78/US 22.
 Past this interchange, PA 183 passes through more areas of farmland and development before curving west into forested areas and crossing Little Swatara Creek into Bethel Township, where it comes to an intersection with the northern terminus of PA 419.
 Following this, the road heads north and ascends Blue Mountain.